 I’ve wanted to write a post on the gratitude attitude for a while now.
 Gratitude isn’t some obscure ‘up-in-the-air’ notion—in many communities around the world it is still taken extremely seriously, sometimes as part of a religious practice.

 I’m an atheist, but like many atheists out there, I absolutely see the need to appreciate what I have every day.
-It keeps you grounded, sane, and generally improves your character (here are some character quotes, if you’re interested) and makes you a nicer person to be around.
+It keeps you grounded, sane, and generally improves your character, if you’re interested) and makes you a nicer person to be around.
 If you can appreciate the little things while striving towards your own big goals, you’ve got it made.

 Developing the Gratitude Attitude

 So often we forget to appreciate what we have, what we have achieved, and what we are working towards.
 The importance of the gratitude attitude and gratitude more generally was more recently brought to my attention as something you can strive towards doing more of as an actionable being, rather than a simple concept, in the book 59 Seconds: Change Your Life in Under a Minute by Professor Richard Wiseman.

 In the book, Professor Wiseman of Hertfordshire University in the United Kingdom expelled tips for life that can be implemented in 59 seconds or less.
 Within the first chapter, ‘Happiness,’ Professor Wiseman talks about developing the gratitude attitude.
 He describes how, when a new smell enters a room, at first you notice it, but quickly you get used to it and it eventually disappears from your consciousness.
 However, as we all know, it’s easy to reactivate the smell again by stepping out of the room and back in again.

 This, in a nutshell, is the concept of the gratitude attitude.
 Professor Wiseman’s gratitude attitude five-day plan goes as follows: